quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ### Using the Spin Bit for Passive RTT Measurement {#spin-usage}

-The spin bit provides an additional method to measure per-flow RTT from observation points on the network path throughout the duration of a connection.
+The spin bit provides an additional method to measure per-flow RTT from observation points on the network path throughout the duration of a connection, following the principles of protocol measurability laid out in {{IPIM}}.
 Endpoint participation in spin bit signaling is optional in QUIC.
 That is, while its location is fixed in this version of QUIC, an endpoint can unilaterally choose to not support "spinning" the bit.
 Use of the spin bit for RTT